It's not just you: Visa outage disrupts payments in parts of Europe

 If you're about to use your Visa card to pay for something in Europe, you may want to use cash instead.

 Visa announced Friday that it's experiencing a "service disruption" that is preventing transactions from going through.
 Right now, it seems like these problems are localized to the UK, Ireland and parts of Europe.
-Visa says it's aware of the problem and working on a fix.
+Visa says it's aware of the problem and developing a fix, which might be working already.
+Major UK bank HSBC claims that service is slowly returning.

-Businesses and financial institutions that use Visa are also reporting problems processing transactions.
-It's advised to hold off on using your Visa card until service goes back up.
+Meanwhile, a handful of businesses and financial institutions are reporting problems processing Visa payments.
+So it may be a good idea to hold off on using your Visa card until the issue is solved completely.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.